-Unfortunately in New Zealand, our soils are depleted from many minerals including magnesium which is why farmers often use mineral blocks and other supplements to keep their stock healthy.
+Unfortunately, in New Zealand, our soils are depleted from many minerals, including magnesium, so farmers often use mineral blocks and other supplements to keep their stock healthy.

-When you buy vegetables they are likely to be depleted in key nutrients because the soil in which they are grown is depleted.
+When you buy vegetables, they are likely to be depleted in key nutrients because their grown soil is depleted.